kelliekumasaka/readme-generator/Generated-README.md

 ## License
-This project is licensed under Apache license 2.0.
+This project is licensed under MIT.

 ## Questions
-Here is a link to my [GitHub](https://github.com/kel) or shoot me an [email](mailto:lkke)
+Here is a link to my [GitHub](https://github.com/kelliekumasaka) or shoot me an [email](mailto:kelliek3@gmail.com).